-Source: https://privatehealth.gov.au/health-insurance/surcharges-incentives/insurance-rebate.htm
+Source: https://privatehealth.gov.au/health\insurance/surcharges\incentives/insurance\rebate.htm first.

-Note: Single parents and couples (including de facto couples) are subject to family tiers.
-For families with children, the income thresholds are increased by \$1,500 for each child after the first.
+Note Singleparentsandrouples(inducing blead to ouples) are ubject the milytiers For families with children, the income thresholds are increased by \$1,500 for each child after the

-• The PHI Rebate is not provided on the Lifetime Health Cover loading component of a PHI policy.
+The PHI Rebate is not provided on the Lifetime Health Cover loading component of a PHI policy.